Wednesday, 03/26/2025

 TEXT: Cèlia Tulsà i Huix

-Pregnancy is a stage full of changes, emotions, and expectations.
-But if you live with an Eating Disorder (ED), this experience can become even more challenging.
+Pregnancy is a time full of changes, emotions, and expectations.
+But if you are living with an Eating Disorder (ED), this experience can become even more challenging.

-Pregnancy is a highly complex period for women and requires accepting many psychological and physical changes.
-While women without pathologies experience it as a process of great resilience, those with ED face it with immense strength.
-(Mancera Fernández, 2021/2022)
+Pregnancy is a very complex stage for women and involves accepting many psychological and physical changes.
+If women without a complicated relationship with their body or food experience it as a process of great personal growth, those with an ED face it with immense strength (Mancera Fernández, 2021/2022).
+In this sense, pregnant women with EDs fight a constant battle between caring for the baby and maintaining their identity (Behar, 2008), which can intensify psychological distress and internal conflicts during pregnancy.

 Pregnancy causes changes in body image and weight gain in women.
 If a woman has experienced an Eating Disorder, these factors may trigger a relapse and could even lead to the development of an ED in someone who has never had one.